Teagardan/teagardan/README.md

 # Teagardan: Your Multi-Agent AI System

+Teagardan: Your Local Multi-Agent AI System

-Revolutionizing task management with a powerful, flexible, and extensible AI framework.
+Introducing a local task management with a powerful, flexible, and extensible AI framework.

-Teagardan is a multi-agent AI system designed for efficient and adaptable task handling.
-Built from the ground up for scalability and extensibility, Teagardan empowers you to manage complex workflows with ease.
-It leverages a modular agent system, allowing for seamless integration of diverse AI agents, each equipped with specialized skills and tools, working together to accomplish complex tasks.
-Teagardan intelligently assigns tasks to the best-suited agents, optimizing efficiency and performance.
+Teagardan is a multi-agent AI system designed for efficient and adaptable handling of tasks on your local machine.
+Built from the ground up for scalability and extensibility, Teagardan empowers you to manage complex workflows with ease, without relying on external servers or cloud services.
+It leverages a modular agent system, allowing you to create diverse AI agents, each with specialized skills and tools, working together to accomplish complex tasks locally.
+Teagardan intelligently assigns tasks to the best-suited agents based on their skills and the task requirements, optimizing efficiency and performance.
 A variety of tools, including web search, web scraping, and local file system access, empower agents to gather and process information from diverse sources.
-Teagardan also incorporates a knowledge graph and memory manager for context-aware task processing and supports user authentication and management for secure access and collaboration.
+Teagardan also incorporates a local knowledge graph (using Neo4j) and a memory manager for context-aware task processing and supports user authentication and management for secure access and collaboration within your local environment.

 ## Features